City Scores and Ratings

-Yes, Wolf Lake is a great place to live.
-Athens ranks well in a combination of education, crime, cost of living and diversity.
+Yes, Athens is a great place to live.
+Athens ranks well in a combination of factors and diversity.
 Athens truly has something for everyone, and that’s why it’s a great place to call home.

 Ultimately, what makes a great city to live in is subjective.
 Some people might prefer a smaller city with a tight-knit community, while others might prefer a larger city with more options.
 The important thing is that a city provides what its residents need and want.
 If a city has everything a person is looking for, it can be a great place to live.

 There are a lot of factors that make a city a good place to live.
 One of the most important is affordability.
 Housing costs shouldn’t consume too much of a person’s income.
 Another important factor is job availability.
 A city should have a healthy economy and a variety of jobs to choose from.

 A city also needs to be safe.
 People should feel comfortable walking around at night and there shouldn’t be a lot of crime.
 Amenities are another important factor.
 A city should have a variety of restaurants, bars, and other places to go out.
 It’s also nice if a city has a lot of parks and green spaces.